mwalbers1/Google-Data-Analytics-capstone/ANALYZE.md

 #### Low Activity <ins>and</ins> High Sedentary members

-The histogram of Activity hours revealed a large number of members who are active between zero and one hour on a particular day.
-The second histogram shows a lot of fitness members who had high levels of sedentary activity.
-It is possible that some of the high sedentary members maintained their fitness routines on the days they logged high sedentary activity.
+The histogram of Activity hours revealed a large number of records with active-hours between zero and one on a particular day.
+The second histogram shows a lot of records with high levels of sedentary activity.

-The low activity members may have low sedentary hours and enough sleep.
-So a SQL query will need to extract fitness members who logged **both** low activity and high sedentary hours.
-This group of members may exhibit health risks or they may choose to leave the application altogether.
+A SQL query will extract fitness members who logged **both** low activity and high sedentary hours.
 The SQL query below will return these particular fitness members and the output will be saved to a CSV file for the Share phase.

 ```sql
 WITH cte_daily_activity AS (